Is Dades Gorge Worth Visiting? 8 Reasons to Add it to Your Morocco Itinerary

 Best places to stay in Dades Gorge

-La Perle du Dades stands out as one of the best places to stay in Dades Gorge, thanks to its stunning architecture and unique blend of modern and traditional design.
-The serene gardens feature a lovely swimming pool, making it an ideal oasis for relaxation on hot summer days.
+La Perle du Dades is definitely one of the best places to stay in Dades Gorge, thanks to its stunning architecture and unique blend of modern and traditional design.
+The serene gardens feature a lovely swimming pool, making it an ideal spot to relax on hot summer days.

 Is Dades Gorge worth visiting?